 Kubernetes and Docker: Finding your best container solution

-Later versions of Docker even have built-in integration with Kubernetes.
-This Kubernetes integration enables development teams to more effectively automate and manage all the great containerized applications that Docker helped them build.
+Later versions of Docker have built-in integration with Kubernetes.
+This feature enables development teams to more effectively automate and manage all the containerized applications that Docker helped them build.

-In addition, IBM Multicloud Manager, the enterprise-grade multicloud management solution for Kubernetes, increases visibility across your multicloud infrastructures, offers built-in support for your compliance management and provides consistent application management.
+In addition, IBM Cloud Pak for Multicloud Management—the enterprise-grade multicloud management solution for Kubernetes—increases visibility across your multicloud infrastructures, offers built-in support for your compliance management, and provides consistent application management.